Fast Non-Episodic Finite-Horizon RL with K-Step Lookahead Thresholding: Problem Setup: Finite Horizon MDP

 \subsection{Hardness of Learning Finite Horizon MDP Online}

 Both model-based \citep{10.5555/3305381.3305409} and model-free methods \citep{jin2018q} depend on estimating $Q_h^*$.
 However, since the $Q$-function in a finite horizon is measuring the cumulative returns until the end of the horizon, it is sample-inefficient to learn in a finite horizon, non-episodic setting.
-The best known regret upper bound \citep{10.5555/3305381.3305409,zhang2020almost} for episodic setting translates to a linear regret in a non-episodic setting, where the regret is defined as: $\mathcal{R}_{Q}^{\bm\pi^*}(\bm\pi):= \E_{\bm{\pi}^*}\left[\sum_{t=0}^TR_{s_t,a_t}\mid{s}_0 \right] -\E_{\bm{\pi}}\left[\sum_{t=0}^TR_{s_t,a_t}\mid{s}_0 \right].$ Furthermore, the regret lower bound is also $\Omega(T)$ \citep{10.5555/3305381.3305409,NIPS2008_e4a6222c}, meaning that all online algorithms suffer from a linear convergence rate to $\bm\pi^*$. \begin{remark}[Hardness of Applying Infinite-horizon Algorithms] While infinite-horizon average-reward maximization can serve as an approximation to Problem~\eqref{eq:optimization-problem-online} for large horizons $T$, existing online algorithms designed for this setting rely on structural assumptions that guarantee convergence to a stationary distribution \citep{wei2020model} or quick recovery to high-reward states \citep{boone2024achieving}.
+The best known regret upper bound \citep{10.5555/3305381.3305409,zhang2020almost} for episodic setting translates to a linear regret in a non-episodic setting, where the regret is defined as:

+Furthermore, the regret lower bound is also $\Omega(T)$ \citep{10.5555/3305381.3305409,NIPS2008_e4a6222c}, meaning that all online algorithms suffer from a linear convergence rate to $\bm\pi^*$. \begin{remark}[Hardness of Applying Infinite-horizon Algorithms] While infinite-horizon average-reward maximization can serve as an approximation to Problem~\eqref{eq:optimization-problem-online} for large horizons $T$, existing online algorithms designed for this setting rely on structural assumptions that guarantee convergence to a stationary distribution \citep{wei2020model} or quick recovery to high-reward states \citep{boone2024achieving}.
 In a short, finite horizon, these underlying assumptions are not satisfied, and thus the guaranteed properties do not hold.
 As we demonstrate empirically in Section~\ref{sec:experiments}, this mismatch leads to slow convergence for such algorithms in our setting. \end{remark}